First County Bank Foundation Inc

 - Fundraising events or sponsorships

-- Religious organizations (unless providing community-benefit programs open to all)
+- Religious organisations (unless providing community-benefit programmes open to all)

 - Private schools